sapegin/washingcode-book/manuscript/020_Avoid_loops.md

 <!-- expect(isExpectedType).toEqual(false) -->

-Here, the `map()` method is used to _reduce_ an array to a single value by having a side effect instead of returning a new item value from the callback function.
+Here, the `map()` method is used to _reduce_ an array to a single value by having a side effect instead of returning a new element’s value from the callback function.

 It’s hard to say what this code is doing, and it feels like there’s a bug: it only cares about the last product in a list.